rh-mobb/documentation/docs/rosa/dynamic-certificates/README.md

 ## Prepare AWS Account

    In order to make changes to the AWS Route53 Hosted Zone to add/remove DNS TXT challenge records by the cert-manager pod, we first need to create an IAM role with specific policy permissions & a trust relationship to allow access to the pod.

+  > My Custom Domain Hosted Zone is in the same accout as the ROSA cluster.
+If these are in different accounts, few additional steps for [Cross Account Access](https://cert-manager.io/docs/configuration/acme/dns01/route53/#cross-account-access) will be required.

 1. Prepare an IAM Policy file